SammieF/G8-Capstone-Project/README.md

 # G8-capstone-project

-## AdoptAFriend React-Flask Fullstack
+## AdoptAFriend React-Flask Fullstack Application

- Welcome to AdoptAFriend-ReactFlaskFullstack!
+ Welcome to AdoptAFriend React-Flask application!
 This project aims to develop a website for pet adoption using the React and Flask frameworks for the frontend and backend, respectively.
 The website will be deployed on AWS (Amazon Web Services) using Terraform for infrastructure as code, Docker for containerization, EKS (Elastic Kubernetes Service) for container orchestration, and Jenkins for continuous integration and continuous deployment.

 ## Project Overview

-AdoptAFriend-ReactFlaskFullstack is a full-stack web application that connects pet seekers with pet owners and animal shelters.
+AdoptAFriend React-Flask Fullstack is a full-stack web application that connects pet seekers with pet owners and animal shelters.
 The application allows users to browse available pets, view their details, and contact the respective pet owners or shelters for adoption.
 The project leverages React for the frontend to provide an interactive and responsive user interface, while Flask is used for the backend to handle database interactions and API requests.

 ## Features